IEEE Transactions on Power Electronics

 The articles in this journal are peer reviewed in accordance with the requirements set forth in the IEEE PSPB Operations Manual (sections 8.2.1.C & 8.2.2.A).
 Each published article was reviewed by a minimum of two independent reviewers using a single-blind peer review process, where the identities of the reviewers are not known to the authors, but the reviewers know the identities of the authors.
 Articles will be screened for plagiarism before acceptance.

-Questions or request for additional information shall be directed to:
+Questions or requests for additional information shall be directed to:

 Prof. Yaow-Ming Chen